-An Introduction to Psychotherapeutic Playback Theater is a comprehensive book presenting Psychotherapeutic Playback Theatre as a unique form of group psychotherapy.
+An Introduction to Psychotherapeutic Playback Theater is a comprehensive book presenting Psychotherapeutic Playback Theater as a unique form of group psychotherapy.

 Table of Contents

-Introduction – A House on the Bridge; 1.
-The Story – A Picture from the Photo Album of the Mind; 2.
-Theatrical Mirroring; 3.
-A Bypass to the Depths of the Psyche; 4.
-Opposites and Integration; 5.
-Expansion of Self through the Other; 6.
-From the Playground to the Stage; 7.
-Such Stuff as Containers are Made on; 8.
-Theatrical Forms; 9.
-Approaching Personal Stories Through Dramatic Resonances in Group Work by Susana Pendzik; 10.
-A Group Dream about the Story: Surrealism as the Theatrical Language of the Inner World; Afterword – From a House to a Village on the Bridge
+Introduction – A House on the Bridge 1.
+The Story – A Picture from the Photo Album of the Mind 2.
+Theatrical Mirroring 3.
+A Bypass to the Depths of the Psyche 4.
+Opposites and Integration 5.
+Expansion of Self through the Other 6.
+From the Playground to the Stage 7.
+Such Stuff as Containers are Made on – Levels of Structuring in Psychotherapeutic Playback Theater 8.
+Theatrical Forms in Psychotherapeutic Playback Theater 9.
+Approaching Personal Stories through Dramatic Resonances in Group Work by Susana Pendzik 10.
+Psychotherapeutic Playback Theater as a Group Dream about the Story: Surrealism as the Theatrical Language of the Inner World

-Nir Raz is an international Playback Theater trainer, writer and stage artist, co-founder and head of the Israeli Institute of Psychotherapeutic Playback Theater.
-He teaches at the Schneider Clown-care Academy, a medical clown and hydrotherapist.
+Nir Raz is an international Playback Theater trainer, writer and stage artist, and co-founder and head of the Israeli Institute of Psychotherapeutic Playback Theater.
+He teaches at the Schneider Clown-care Academy, and is a medical clown and hydrotherapist.

-Shoshi Keisari, PhD, is a drama therapist and scholar in the field of drama therapy and clinical gerontology.
-She is a lecturer and a researcher at the School of Creative Arts Therapies and the Emilie Sagol Creative Arts Therapies Research Center at the Haifa University, Israel.
+Shoshi Keisari, Ph.D., is a drama therapist and scholar in the field of drama therapy and clinical gerontology.
+She is a lecturer and a researcher at the School of Creative Arts Therapies and the Emilie Sagol Creative Arts Therapies Research Center at the University of Haifa, Israel.

-Susana Pendzik, PhD, RDT, is the Head of the Drama Therapy M.A.
-Program at Tel-Hai College, Israel, and lecturer at the Theatre Studies Department of the Hebrew University of Jerusalem, the Dramatherapy Swiss Institute, and other academic institutions worldwide.
+Susana Pendzik, Ph.D., RDT, former head of the Drama Therapy M.A. program at Tel-Hai College, Israel, and lecturer at the Theatre Studies Department of the Hebrew University of Jerusalem, the Dramatherapy Swiss Institute and other academic institutions worldwide.

 "The authors set out to give Playback Theatre a theoretical and clinical base for use in Group Psychotherapy, and they succeed!
 Drawing on the rich tradition of Non-Scripted Theatre and integrating it with psychodynamic psychotherapy, this book is an important, groundbreaking contribution to the field, rich in clinical perspectives.
 I highly recommend it!"

-"A thoughtful, sensitive guided tour of a method of group psychotherapy integrating Psychoanalytic and Psychodramatic approaches.
+"A thoughtful, sensitive guided tour of a method of group psychotherapy integrating psychoanalytic and psychodramatic approaches.
 Well grounded in theory, the stories are much more than standard clinical case material.
-Engaging, clearly written the author/ directors bring the process to life.
+Engaging and clearly written, the authors bring the process to life.
 Creative clinicians and the interested public can participate."

 "This book represents a real gem.
 It combines the systematic use of playback theatre for therapeutic realms with a group analytic perspective.
 It introduces moreover Jungian concepts to amplify its theoretical and practical scope.
 Readers from both active and reflective group approaches will surely benefit from its stimulating ideas."